MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 * How can two (or more) feature communicate with each other.
 * How can the Kernel communicate with a Feature.

+Before going further, here is a quick definition of several terms that will be used throughout this page:

+- `Shared Interface <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/sandboxedAppSharedInterface.html#>`_ is a MicroEJ Multi-Sandboxed specific mechanism that allow the exchange of object instances from a feature to an other.
+- Service represents an object instance (i.e an interface implementation)
+- `Shared Services <https://repository.microej.com/javadoc/microej_5.x/apis/ej/service/ServiceFactory.html>`_ is a MicroEJ module to ease the usage of sharing services across eiter an application itself or in a Multi-Sandbox context (Kernel / Feature), it provides generic APIs that can be re-implemented depending on the user needs.
+- Registry/Service Registry represents the actual implementation of Shared Services APIs, MicroEJ does provide such registries for KF but the user can make its own registry implementation if needed.

-MicroEJ provides a mechanism called Shared Services, this is option provide a way to easily share Java object instances within a Multi-Sandbox execution context.
+MicroEJ provides a mechanism called Shared Services, this is option provides a way to easily share Java object instances between features within a Multi-Sandbox execution context.

-The Communication between Features is based upon the `Shared Interface <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/sandboxedAppSharedInterface.html#>`_ mechanim.
+The communication between Features is based upon the `Shared Interface <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/sandboxedAppSharedInterface.html#>`_ mechanim.

 Therefore a good understanding of this notion is required to properly work with the upcoming sections

 Shared Services
 ---------------

-Interface implementation called Services can be Shared through the usage of the `ej.Service library <https://repository.microej.com/javadoc/microej_5.x/apis/ej/service/ServiceFactory.html>`_, see the associated JavaDoc to understand more about its usage.
+Services can be Shared through the usage of the `ej.Service library <https://repository.microej.com/javadoc/microej_5.x/apis/ej/service/ServiceFactory.html>`_, see the associated JavaDoc to understand more about its usage.

-Shared Services mechanism is built upon a registry system which is mostly specified by a Java map of a class type and an instance of this type such as `Map<Class<?>, Object>`
+Shared Services mechanism is built upon a registry system which is mostly specified by a Java map of a class type and an instance of this type such as ``Map<Class<?>, Object>``

 Each feature owns a local registry in which it can register and get service within its own context, services registered in a local context can't be retrieved or used by any other Feature or the Kernel.